 The packaging of Glossier products is very minimal and simplistic, which is very appealing to the millennial generation.
 Their packaging is usually always met with a spot color, which is often a pastel pink, or the color of what is inside the product (whether it’s a lip balm or cheek stain).
 When this is placed relative to popular Korean brands such as Etude House or Innisfree, it becomes quite evident that the use of pastel colors is particularly popular in Asian beauty.

 Soko Glam and their website

-Soko Glam’s homepage incorporates many effective design principles, such as the use of grid and clean and clear typography.
-This simple aesthetic appeals to many millenials by making proper use of white space within the layout of the website.
-The pages never feel too overwhelmed with extraneous information and creates a nice visual flow for the audience.
-The pastels are a nice overall touch in order to create a harmonious aesthetic to the page.
+Soko Glam’s homepage incorporates many effective design principles, such as the use of a grid and clean and clear typography.
+This simple aesthetic appeals to many millennials by making proper use of white space within the layout of the website.
+The pages never feel too overwhelmed with extraneous information and create a nice visual flow for the audience.
+The pastels are a nice overall touch in order to create a harmonious aesthetic on the page.

-Although Soko Glam sells and markets other brands, the way in which they advertise the products have a distinct personality to them.
-All of their products are displayed with a pastel colored background, creating a sense of cohesion throughout the website.
+Although Soko Glam sells and markets other brands, the way in which they advertise the products has a distinct personality to them.
+All of their products are displayed with a pastel-colored background, creating a sense of cohesion throughout the website.
 This is the same despite whether or not the product is a direct collaboration with Charlotte Cho and another brand, or if it is another brand’s product entirely.